gt4ireval is a

 ## 0.95 69 37 114 259 130 487

-particular, it tells us that the target number of queries is nq′ = 50 (set by
+particular, it tells us that the target number of queries is \(n_q'=50\) (set by default from the

 (set by default).
 Next are the estimated stability scores; the relative

-number of queries to reach the target stability, the estimate is n̂q′ = 69 with a
+Regarding the required number of queries to reach the target stability,

 can indicate several query set sizes by setting parameter